-Next, in order to show Theorem \ref{main(1-1)} and ``if" part in Theorem \ref{main(1-2)}, we shall assume that $S$ allows a singular point, which is $k$-rational, such that it is not of $A_1^{++}$-type if $d$ is equal to $3$ or $4$.
-By using Table \ref{list(1-1)}, we shall take the birational morphism $\tau :\wS \to V$ as in \S \S \ref{3-1}.
-Let $N$ be the union divisor consisted of all $(-2)$-curves on $\wS _{\kc}$ and let $E$ be the reduced exceptional divisor of $\tau$, where the support $\Supp (N+E)$ corresponds to the dual graph as in Table \ref{list(1-1)} according to the type of $\wS$.
+Next, in order to show Theorem \ref{main(1-1)} and the ``if" part in Theorem \ref{main(1-2)}, we shall assume that $S_{\kc}$ has a singular point, which is $k$-rational, such that it is not of type $A_1^{++}$ on $S$ if $d$ is equal to $3$ or $4$.
+By using Table \ref{list(1-1)}, we can construct the birational morphism $\tau :\wS \to V$ as in \S \S \ref{3-1}.
+Let $N$ be the divisor consisting of the union of all $(-2)$-curves on $\wS _{\kc}$ and let $E$ be the reduced exceptional divisor of $\tau$.
+Then the support $\Supp (N+E)$ corresponds to the dual graph as in Table \ref{list(1-1)} according to the type of $\wS$.
 Noting that the number of $n^{\circ}$ is determined depending on the type of $\wS$ by using Table \ref{list(1-1)}, we shall construct a cylinder $\wU$ on $\wS$ according to the number of $n^{\circ}$: